samuelolteanu/Local-Cloud-Bridge-for-Anenji-Easun-MPP-Solar-Inverters/README.md

 ## 📋 Prerequisites

-1.  **Compatible Inverter:** Any hybrid inverter using the WiFi dongle or build in Wifi Card that connects to `server.desmonitor.com` or similar Chinese cloud servers.
+1. **Compatible Inverter:** Any hybrid inverter using the WiFi dongle or built-in WiFi card that connects to `server.desmonitor.com` (IP: `8.218.202.213`) or similar Chinese cloud servers.
    * *Verified Hardware:* ANENJI ANJ-6200W-48V

-2.  **Network Control:** You need a method to redirect traffic.
+2. **Network Control:** You need a way to intercept your inverter's traffic and redirect it to your local server.
+Choose the method that matches your network setup:

-    * *Best:* **OpenWRT Router** (or pfSense/MikroTik) to create a NAT Hijack rule.
-    * *Alternative:* **Local DNS** (Pi-hole / AdGuard Home) to rewrite the server domain.
+   **Method A: Router with Firewall Access (Recommended)**
+   - Works with: OpenWRT, pfSense, OPNsense, MikroTik, or most consumer routers with "Port Forwarding" features
+   - This is the cleanest solution because it works at the network layer
+   - You'll create a NAT rule that redirects TCP port 18899 traffic to your bridge server

+   **Method B: DNS Rewrite + Bridge Server with iptables**
+   - Works with: AdGuard Home, Pi-hole, or any DNS server + Linux bridge server with root access
+   - Use this if you can't access your router's firewall settings
+   - **Important:** DNS rewrite alone is NOT enough - you also need iptables rules on your bridge server
+   - This combines DNS resolution with local port forwarding

+   **❌ What WON'T Work:**
+   - DNS rewrite alone (AdGuard/Pi-hole without iptables) - DNS can only change IP addresses, not port numbers
+   - Manually editing hosts files on the inverter (these devices don't typically allow this)

 3. **Local Server:** A Raspberry Pi, Proxmox LXC, or Docker container to run the bridge script.
+This server must:
+   - Be always-on and have a static IP address (e.g., `192.168.0.105`)
+   - Run Python 3.6 or newer
+   - Have network access to your inverter

 ---

+**Which method should you choose?**

+- **If you have an OpenWRT/pfSense router or can access your router's advanced settings:** Use Method A - it's simpler and more reliable.
+- **If you only have AdGuard Home/Pi-hole and cannot touch your router:** Use Method B - but be prepared to configure both DNS and iptables.
+- **If you're unsure:** Check if your router has a "Port Forwarding" or "Virtual Server" page in its admin panel.
+If yes, use Method A. If no, use Method B.

+---

 ## ⚙️ Architecture

-The inverter is hard-coded to communicate with a remote cloud server on TCP port **18899**.
+The inverter is hard-coded to communicate with a remote cloud server (`server.desmonitor.com` / `8.218.202.213`) on TCP port **18899**.
 We perform a "Man-in-the-Middle" attack on our own device:

 1. **The Hijack:** The router intercepts traffic destined for the cloud (TCP 18899) and redirects it to the local server IP (`192.168.0.105`).
 2. **The Bridge:** The `inverter_bridge.py` script listens on port 18899.
 It accepts the connection, reads the Modbus registers, and exposes the data via a lightweight JSON API.
 3. **The Interface:** Home Assistant queries this API every second using `netcat` (nc) for zero-latency updates.

 ---